How to fix a dish that is too spicy

 Looking for some curry recipes with loads of flavour but a little less heat?
 Check out some trending recipes below!

-Play Video: Sri Lankan Lamb Shank Curry
+GET THE RECIPE: Sri Lankan Lamb Shank Curry by Passage to India

-Play Video: Slow Cooker Butter Chicken Lasagne
+GET THE RECIPE: Slow Cooker Butter Chicken Lasagne by Passage to India